“Talk to the parts, not to the engineers” - Dorian Shainin (1914 - 2000)

 - component exchange for product improvement

-The seminar covers practical examples with one and with several Red Xs; it includes cases with and without interactions, all of which are discussed in detail.
+The training covers practical examples with one and with several Red Xs; it includes cases with and without interactions, all of which are discussed in detail.

-The seminar also highlights the limitations of Shainin's methodology.
+The training also highlights the limitations of Shainin's methodology.

 - You will become familiar with the Shainin variable comparison and component exchange methods.